top of page

 If there arise among you a prophet, or a dreamer of dreams, and giveth thee a sign or a wonder, 2 And the sign or the wonder come to pass, whereof he spake unto thee, saying, Let us go after other alahayims, which thou hast not known, and let us serve them; 3 Thou shalt not hearken unto the words of that prophet, or that dreamer of dreams: for Ahayah your Alahayim proveth you, to know whether ye love Ahayah your Alahayim with all your heart and with all your soul.
 4 Ye shall walk after Ahayah your Alahayim, and fear him, and keep his commandments, and obey his voice, and ye shall serve him, and cleave unto him.

-If any dreamer or prophet leads us unto the service of other deities, we know that is not a prophet to follow because if they were true prophets, they would have caused people to hear Ahayah's words and turn them from their evil ways and doings:
+• If any dreamer or prophet leads us unto the service of other deities, we know that is not a prophet to follow because if they were true prophets, they would have caused people to hear Ahayah's words and turn them from their evil ways and doings:

 I have not sent these prophets, yet they ran: I have not spoken to them, yet they prophesied.
 22 But if they had stood in my counsel, and had caused my people to hear my words, then they should have turned them from their evil way, and from the evil of their doings.
+16 Thus saith Ahayah of hosts, Hearken not unto the words of the prophets that prophesy unto you: they make you vain: they speak a vision of their own heart, and not out of the mouth of Ahayah.

-When they speak of their own heart they speak peace unto those that despise Ahayah by not keeping his commandments:
+• When they speak of their own heart, they speak peace unto those that despise Ahayah by not keeping His commandments:

 Jer 23:17